Updated August 2026 · Verified against Innovation, Science and Economic Development Canada (via 7 Regional Development Agencies) guidelines

 Program Description

-A $1-billion national program delivered through all 7 Regional Development Agencies (ACOA, CED, CanNor, FedNor, FedDev Ontario, PrairiesCan, PacifiCan) providing non-repayable contributions up to $1 million to help SMEs impacted by U.S. and China tariffs boost productivity, diversify markets, strengthen supply chains, and reshore operations.
-Retroactive to March 21, 2025.
+A national program delivered through all 7 Regional Development Agencies (ACOA, CED, CanNor, FedNor, FedDev Ontario, PrairiesCan, PacifiCan) helping SMEs impacted by U.S. and China tariffs boost productivity, diversify markets, strengthen supply chains, and reshore operations.
+Up to $1 million is available as a NON-REPAYABLE contribution; larger projects are normally funded as interest-free REPAYABLE contributions (up to $5M at PrairiesCan, up to $10M at FedDev Ontario).
+Official sources state different national envelopes, from $1 billion to $1.95 billion.
+Costs retroactive to March 21, 2025.

 Eligibility Requirements

-• For-profit SME incorporated and registered in Canada for at least 3 years
+• For-profit business incorporated and registered in Canada and in operation for at least 2 years

 • Must demonstrate direct or indirect tariff impact: minimum 25% of sales to U.S./China markets OR evidence of increased costs, lost revenue, reduced orders